Potentially defective Takata bag inflators shipped also to Subaru, Mitsubishi

 Takata said in a letter to U.S. safety regulators dated June 25 that after further reviewing its records, “we have determined that two additional vehicle manufacturers received some of the covered inflators.”
 Takata cited the two Japanese automakers in its letter, posted on an NHTSA website.

 Takata’s U.S. spokesman could not immediately be reached for comment.
-Officials with Subaru, owned by Fuji Heavy Industries (7270.T), and Mitsubishi, had no immediate comment.
+Officials with Subaru, owned by Fuji Heavy Industries , and Mitsubishi, had no immediate comment.

 NHTSA opened an investigation earlier this month into whether Takata inflators that were made after 2002 were prone to fail, and whether driving in high humidity contributed toward a risk of air bag explosions.